HomeTimeline

 1897 African-American residents of "Rosedale Park" founded Union Baptist Church on Tenth Street, holding regular Sunday services, prayer gatherings and Sunday school.

-1911 Edgewood Electric Rail Line is opened and goes directly through Rosedale, expanding transportation opportunities and opening up Shades Valley to increased development.
+1911 Edgewood Electric Rail Line opened and goes directly through Rosedale, expanding transportation opportunities and opening up Shades Valley to increased development.

 1914-1918 Numerous individuals from Rosedale fight in World War One.